 - 1. Program to determine the Greatest Common Divisor (GCD) of any two integers. - 2.
-Program to accept two complex numbers and find their sum. - 3.
-Program to generate random numbers. - 4.
-Program to display the Pascal's triangle. - 5.
-Program to find the number of instances of different digits in a given number. - 6.
-Program to find the number of vowels and consonants in a text string. - 7.
-Program to find the numerical solution of algebraic and transcendental equations by using - (i) Bisection Method. - (ii) Newton Raphson Method. - 8.
-Program to solve an ordinary differential equation by using Fourth order Runge-Kutta Method. - 9.
+Program to generate prime numbers up to n integers. - 3.
+Program to generate Fibonacci prime numbers up to n integers. - 4.
+Program to find the number of instances of different digits in a given number. - 5.
+Program to find the number of vowels and consonants in a text string. - 6.
+Program to find the 1st, 2nd and 3rd highest element in a list. - 7.
+Program to create a table. - 8.
+Program to add, subtract and multiply two matrices. - 9.
 Program to find the interpolation value using Lagrange's method. - 10.
-Program to find the inverse of a matrix by Gauss Jordan method. - 11.
-Program to solve the simultaneous equations by - (i) Gauss Elimination Method - (ii) Gauss Seidel Method

-- 12. Program to demonstrate File Input and Output operations. - 13.
-Program to demonstrate Classes and their Attributes.
+Program to read and write a csv file and plot the given data. - 11.
+Program to find the measures of central tendency. - 12.
+Program to calculate the correlation coefficient. - 13.
+Program to represent the given data as a Histogram. - 14.
+Program to perform word count on a given text file. - 15.
+Program to demonstrate Inheritance.